 With its dome and colonnaded pronaos, the Pantheon is one of the most famous Roman monuments.
 According to a legend, it stands on the spot where Romulus, upon his death, was grabbed and carried to heaven by an eagle.
-Temple dedicated to all the gods (Pan- all Theon- divinities), it was built by the Emperor Hadrian between 118 and 125 A.D. to replace an earlier temple of Marcus Agrippa consecrated to Mars and Venus.
+Temple dedicated to all the gods (Pan- all Theon- divinities), Emperor Hadrian built it between 118 and 125 A.D. to replace an earlier temple of Marcus Agrippa consecrated to Mars and Venus.

-In 609, the Roman temple was converted into a Christian basilica under the name of Santa Maria ad Martyres.
+In 609, the Roman temple was converted into a Christian basilica under Santa Maria ad Martyres.
 In 1870 it became the shrine of the kings of Italy.
 Inside are the tombs of Vittorio Emanuele II, Umberto I and Margherita di Savoia, as well as that of the great Raffaello Sanzio.
 What characterizes more than anything else the building is the large hemispherical dome with a diameter of 43.3 m equal to the height from the floor, on the top of which there is a large – and unique – opening (9 m.), the oculus (eye).
 Light comes from this hole, but when it rains, water also falls, which, however, flows quickly thanks to the central and lateral holes in the floor that prevent the formation of puddles.
 Therefore, it is not true that rain does not enter the Pantheon.
-While it is true that when it rains, the opening creates a “chimney effect”, i.e. an upward draught of air that leads to the shattering of water drops.
+At the same time, it is true that when it rains, the opening creates a “chimney effect,” i.e., an upward draught of air that leads to the shattering of water drops.
 So, even when the rain outside is pouring, the feeling is that it is raining less inside.

 4.Piazza Navona Rome